hallambaker/Mathematical-Mesh/Web/Reference/network.md

 ~~~~
 <div="terminal">
-<cmd>Alice> network delete NetID2 /json
+<cmd>Alice> meshman network delete NetID2 /json
 <rsp>{
   "Result": {
     "Success": false,
-    "Reason": "Object reference not set to an instance of an object."}}
+    "Reason": "The entry could not be found in the store."}}
 </div>
 ~~~~